 Your appellate brief offers your best, and often only, opportunity to convince the justices to rule in your client’s favor.
 A well-crafted brief will frame the facts and legal issues of a case in the manner most favorable to your client; will educate the justices about the relevant facts and law; and will lead them, inexorably, step by step, to the desired result.

-My appellate brief drafting services
+My appellate brief drafting services.

-With more than two decades’ experience in drafting appellate briefs, I can assist you in preparing your brief.
+With more than three decades’ experience in drafting appellate briefs, I can assist you in preparing your brief.
 If you don’t regularly do appellate work, or just lack the time to prepare a complex brief, consider outsourcing the research and writing to me.

 Unlike some who offer this type of service, I’m a local attorney, licensed to practice in Massachusetts, and can meet personally with you to discuss your project.